 The Bunnahabhain Process

-The ‘mouth of the river’ that the name Bunnahabhain refers to, is the Margadale.
-Margadale spring water is used in production (mashing, bottling etc).
+The ‘mouth of the river’ that the name Bunnahabhain refers to, is the Margadale River.
+Margadale spring water is used in production of Bunnahabhain whisky (mashing, bottling etc).

 What Other Distilleries Are Near Bunnahabhain?